-Josh Goodman helps to lead The Pew Charitable Trusts’ work to make state tax incentives more effective and accountable.
-He has served as a primary researcher and writer for several Pew reports, including studies that assess practices for states to evaluate tax incentives and avoid budget challenges when using incentives.
-He also provides technical assistance to lawmakers proposing legislation to require regular and rigorous evaluation of tax incentives and to state analysts studying the results of incentives.
-Previously, Goodman was a staff writer for Stateline, Pew’s daily news service on state government, where he reported on tax and budget issues.
+Josh Goodman helps policymakers improve the effectiveness of state and local tax incentives as well as other state economic development policy topics as part of Pew’s states’ fiscal health initiative.
+Goodman has served as a primary researcher and author for Pew studies that assess practices for states to evaluate tax incentives and avoid budget challenges when using incentives.
+He provides technical assistance to lawmakers proposing legislation on tax incentives and to state analysts studying the results of incentives.
+Goodman was previously a staff writer for Stateline, a Pew initiative that provides daily reporting and analysis on trends in state policy.

 Before joining Pew, he covered state and local government for Governing magazine.

 Goodman holds a bachelor’s degree in politics from the University of Virginia.